-Whether or not you're to leave your abuser,
+Whether or not you're leaving your abuser,

 there are things you can do protect yourself.

-A safety plan is a strategy that helps you to reduce the risks that you and your children face.
+A safety plan is a strategy that helps you reduce the risks that you and your children face.
 Having a safety plan increases your chances of leaving without harm.
 There is no right or wrong way to do a safety plan.
 Make it unique to you.
 Review it often.
 Make changes as you need to.
 There is help for you to develop a safety plan.
 You can ask a social worker, family violence worker, or a police officer to work with you on this.

 24-HOUR HELPLINE (780)-479-0058